Historically significant lunar eclipses

 During a total lunar eclipse, this view of most of the sky shows both the Milky Way and the Moon on the left of the image.

 Some eclipses of the Moon are mentioned in historical accounts in connection to a significant event.
 Lunar eclipses are somewhat rare events, although not as rare as solar eclipses, because unlike solar eclipses they can be viewed from anywhere on the dark side of the Earth.
 Throughout history lunar eclipses have been held to be responsible for lost battles, and have helped make possible extraordinary escapes.

+The longest total lunar eclipse of the last 5,000 years occurred May 31, 318 CE.
+It lasted 106.6 minutes.